-182 years ago Edgar Degas was born.
-One of the founders of Impressionism, he didn’t like the term itself and preferred to be called “Realist” or “Independent”.
+Edgar Degas was one of the founders of Impressionism, however, he didn’t like the term and preferred to call it “Realist” or “Independent”.
 Ballet dancers were one of his main subjects.
-“People call me the painter of dancing girls,” Degas once told a Parisian art dealer Ambroise Vollard.
+“People call me the painter of dancing girls,” Degas once told Parisian art dealer Ambroise Vollard.
 “It has never occurred to them that my chief interest in dancers lies in rendering movement and painting pretty clothes.”
-On this occasion we want to show you 8 beautiful ballet dancers he is so famous of.
+Here are eight of most beautiful ballerinas Degas is so famous for.

-This is the first of Degas‘ ballet dancers scene.
-The dancer in the centre is Joséphine Gaujelin, who later became an actress at the Gymnase, a theater known for its comedies and popular dramas.
-Gaujelin posed in a dance costume for a number of drawings, as Degas worked on his first ballet pictures.
-Why ballet subjects – among other reasons, they were easier to sell, and Degas needed money.
+This is the first of Degas‘ ballet dancers scenes.
+The dancer in the center is Joséphine Gaujelin, who later became an actress at the Gymnase, a theater known for its comedies and popular dramas.
+Gaujelin posed in a dance costume for a number of drawings when Degas worked on his first ballet pictures.
+Why ballet subjects?
+Among other reasons, they were easier to sell, and Degas needed money.

 3. The Foyer of the Opera at Rue Le Peletier

-The Foyer of the Opera at Rue Le Peletier shows ten ballerinas being examined in the great hall.
-The white-clad Louis François Mérante, instructor at the opera house, is giving orders which the dancers have to follow.
-Opera at Rue Le Peletier as an old opera house which burned down in 1873.
-Degas never really liked Charles Garnier’s replacement, which opened in 1875.
+The Foyer of the Opera at Rue Le Peletier shows ten ballerinas being examined in a great hall.
+The white-clad Louis François Mérante, an instructor at the opera house, is giving orders, which the dancers have to follow.
+Opera at Rue Le Peletier is an old opera house which burned down in 1873, though Degas never really liked Charles Garnier’s replacement building, which opened in 1875.
 By far the largest opera house in the world at that time, this magnificent monstrosity employed 7,000 people, including a corps de ballet of 200.

-Around 1880 Degas’s changed his palette – from grays to brilliant colours, ranging from red to russet.
-This came with a change of style and technique, in which pastels became his dominant medium.
-Furthermore, he expanded the possibilities offered by pastels by combining them with gouache, watercolour, oils mixed freely with turpentine, and even monotypes.
+Around 1880, Degas changed his palette – from grays to brilliant colors, ranging from red to russet.
+Furthermore, this came with a change of style and technique, in which pastels became his dominant medium.
+Additionally, he expanded the possibilities offered by pastels by combining them with gouache, watercolor, oils mixed freely with turpentine, and even mono types.

-The drawings Degas made backstage were few compared with the number he produced in his studio, where he paid small money to ballerinas to pose.
-Fun fact: Degas’s studio was once visited by an inspector from the police morals unit, wanting to know why so many little girls were coming and going.
-The fact that ballerinas often were prostitutes is a different story.
+The drawings Degas made backstage were few compared with the number he produced in his studio, where he paid a small amount of money to ballerinas to pose.
+Fun fact: The police morals unit once visited Degas’s studio, wanting to know why so many little girls were coming and going.
+However, the fact that ballerinas often were prostitutes is a different story.